Creamy Mushroom Stroganoff

 - ½ cup chicken or vegetable broth

-- 1 tbsp white wine, vermouth, or brandy
+- 1 tablespoon white wine, vermouth, or brandy

 - ½ cup sour cream